 Much like character-based journalistic essay-style documentaries Iraq in Fragments, The Fog of War, Virunga, FRONTLINE and Brent Huffman’s own Saving Mes Aynak, The Iron Friendship will examine these issues from all perspectives to create a complex portrait of China in Pakistan and the future of the new Silk Road.

-With the first 2 phases of filming in Pakistan and Washington, DC already completed, the next planned phase takes us back to the Himalayas in Pakistan, through China and India.
+With the 60% of filming in Pakistan, China and Washington, DC already completed, the next planned phase takes us to the Himalayas in Pakistan, through China and India.
 The final phase will have us back in the United States where we will complete our filming and contextualize the impact of this development on US Super Power.